OpenFn/docs/docs/manage-projects/io-data-storage.md

 ### Export History

-Users can also export all Work Orders and their associated artefacts (runs, steps, runsteps, input and output data clips) in a project.
+Users can also export all work orders and their associated artefacts (runs, steps, runsteps, input and output data clips) in a project.
 Work Order history export is managed at a project level and available to all collaborators (viewer, editor, admin, owner) in a project.

-#### How to export Work Order history
+#### How to export work order history

-To export Work Order history for your project, open the project and click on `History` on the side menu.
-On the History page, scroll to the bottom of the Work Order history table and click on the cloud icon (see image below).
+To export work order history for your project, open the project and click on `History` on the side menu.
+On the History page, scroll to the bottom of the work order history table and click on the cloud icon (see image below).

 ![History Page](/img/history_page_cloud.png)